IPS Full Form

 IPS Officer - Eligibility Criteria

-The eligibility criteria for becoming an IPS officer are set by the Union Public Services Commission (UPSC) and meeting these criteria is the initial and important step toward a challenging and rewarding career in the Indian Police Service.
+The UPSC eligibility criteria for becoming an IPS officer are set by the Union Public Services Commission (UPSC) and meeting these criteria is the initial and important step toward a challenging and rewarding career in the Indian Police Service.
 The criteria are designed to filter those candidates who are not only academically qualified but also physically capable of handling tough situations in order to maintain law and order in the country.

-IPS Age Limit
+IPS Age Limit and Educational Qualification

 General OBC SC/STs